BrycensRanch/SnapX/README.md

 Instructions for other projects within the SnapX solution are not provided yet.

-> SnapX.GTK4 does not use developer header files and only requires the binary package.
+> SnapX.GTK4 does not use header files and only requires the binary GTK4 package at runtime.

 - `git`
 - `gtk4` on Fedora or `libgtk-4-1` on Ubuntu